Taste History Food & Art Tours of Historic Palm Beach County, Florida

 The museum collects and preserves objects and artifacts so that it can provide educational and cultural arts programs for children, families, the greater community and the economically disadvantaged.
 In addition the museum's goal is to enhance tourist attractions and the economy of its local area.

-I was flattered that the museum wanted me to contribute to their exhibit, said Krieger.
+I was flattered that the museum wanted me to contribute to their exhibit

 The Lilly Pulitzer fabrics are the focus of the exhibit.
 It's such a huge honor to have been asked to provide items for such a reputable museum.
 The Museum of Lifestyle and Fashion History currently has the nation Barbie exhibit.
 It is also one of the few museums entrusted with items on loan from the Smithsonian, she said.